 To prevent future cracking, along with the resulting maintenance and repairs, you should move your bird bath from the yard to a more sheltered place, such as your garage, each autumn before cold temperatures set in.
-That being said, cracks in your bird bath do not usually require time consuming or expensive repairs.
-Any do-it-yourselfer can normally fix this issue by following the instructions below.
+That being said, cracks in your bird bath do not usually require time-consuming or expensive repairs.

 Step 1 - Purchase Your Epoxy Filler

 At your local hardware or home repair store, purchase an epoxy mixture that can be used to fill cracks in the cement.
 You'll find several types of these that will work well on concrete.
 However, if after examining the epoxies, you find you are still unsure about which ones will work best on your concrete bird bath, ask a clerk for his recommendation.

 Step 2 - Drain Bowl and Unplug Electrical Fixtures